devgateway/www.developmentgateway.org/_posts/2006-05-18-launch-of-mexican-online-portal-to-support-national-development.md

 created: 1147973704
 old_path: news/launch-mexican-online-portal-support-national-development
 title: Launch of Mexican Online Portal to Support National Development
-lede: The Mexican Council for Economic and Social Development (COMDES), in cooperation with the Internet Office of the President of Mexico and 30 other organizations, today launched a national web portal to promote cooperation, transparency and civil society participation in Mexico’s economic development efforts.
+excerpt: The Mexican Council for Economic and Social Development (COMDES), in cooperation with the Internet Office of the President of Mexico and 30 other organizations, today launched a national web portal to promote cooperation, transparency and civil society participation in Mexico’s economic development efforts.
 Called the Mexican